gabrielhackworth/gabrielhackworth.github.io/README.md

 # gabrielhackworth.github.io

 Hey yeah so this is my personal website, currently it's my graduation portfolio.
 You don't really need to see my shitty source but I'm not paying just so I can hide the repo so judge away at all the mistakes i'm probably making.
+EDIT: I payed so I could hide it but now I can't remember my password and hiding it counts as a 'sudo' task.
+Oh well....